w3c/wg-effectiveness/process.md

 Both the Director and AC decisions could send the document back to a previous stage on The Recommendations Track.
 It is possible and common for the Director and AC to suggest changes which sends the document back to the Public Working Draft stage.

 The W3C and / or the Director can stop the advancement of a draft at any stage; the AC will be made aware if this happens.
 Recommendations may become Obsolete or Resinded.
 For more information on these and detail breakdowns of the recommendation flow please see the [W3C Process Document](https://w3c.github.io/w3process/#maturity-levels).

-#### @todo: Add title for this Section
-W3C Recommendations can become:

-* An "Edited Recommendation" if a Working Group chooses to [revise](#) the document
-* An [add link](#) "Amended Recommendation" if the document needs to be edited in a way which doesn't add new features and when a Working Group no longer exists to work on the document, or
-* An "Obsolete or Superseded Recommendation" if it is either no longer often used on the web, or it's been replaced with a newer specification (respectively).
-These may be restored to a Recommendation.
-* A "Rescinded Recommendation" is a document which W3C no longer endorses, and will never restore to a Recommendation.
-* A "Working Group Note, Interest Group Note", see [Note](#).

 ### Ending a Document
 Working on a document can end at any time.